chrisprimeomega/OmegaFinder_robot_att/README.md

 The robot must perform the task as simply and quickly as possible.
 As my skills improve, I will likely upgrade the robot as well.

 ## What should the robot do?
-### First use
+### First Full Use
 #### Includes five main stages
-1. 🤖 Pobranie danych z rankingu Coingecko - na każdej stronie rankingu jest 100 krypto, początek pobierania danych ustalam statycznie na konkretną stronę
+1. 🤖 Extracting data from the Coingecko ranking - there are 100 cryptocurrencies on each ranking page.
+I statically set the start of data extracting for a specific page.
-2. 🤖 Odrzucenie krypto z mcap większym niż 5mln i mniejszym niż 1mln - z uwagi że pobieranie następuje z naddatkiem, czyli mogą się w nim znaleźć krytpo z poza przedziału, to trzeba je odrzucić
+2. 🤖 Throwing out cryptos with mcap greater than 5 and less than 1mln - due to the fact that the extraction takes place with an excess, i.e. it may contain cryptos from outside the range that need to be thrown away
-3. 🤖 Odrzucenie krypto powstałych przed 2021 - moim zdaniem jeśli projekt powstał ponad 3 lata temu i dalej ma tak mały mcap to jest mała szansa, że można na nim zarobić.
-Oczywiście zdaję sobię sprawę, że mogę przez to pominąć jakąś perełkę ale liczę się z tym.
+3. 🤖 Throwing away cryptocurrencies created before 2021 - in my opinion, if the project was created over 3 years ago and still has such a small mcap, there is little chance that you can make money on it.
+Of course, I realize that I may miss some gems because of this, but I take it into account.
-4. 👨‍💻 🤖 Manualne odrzucenie tylko na podstawie wykresu - sam odrzucam projekt oceniając tylko i wyłącznie jego całościowy wykres, rola robota to otwarcie strony projektu na Coingecko i wycentrowanie obrazu na maksymalny wykres oraz otworzenie popupu z opcjami YES NO
+4. 👨‍💻 🤖 Manual rejection only based on the chart - I throw the project myself, assessing only its overall chart, the robot's role is to open the project page on Coingecko and center the image on the maximum chart and open a popup with the YES NO options.
-5. 👨‍💻 🤖 Manualne odrzucenie na podstawie oceny projektu - tu już zagłębiam się bardziej w projekt, wchodzę na jego stronę, githuba, X itp.
-Robot ma za zadanie tylko ponownie otworzyć stronę na Coingecko i otworzyć YES/NO popup
+5. 👨‍💻 🤖 Manual rejection based on project assessment - here I delve deeper into the project, go to its website, github, X, etc. The robot's task is only to reopen the page on Coingecko and open the YES/NO popup.

 **Output**<br>
 Excel file with two sheets